There are several kinds of loop iterators. Use conditional loops to loop until a condition is either met or not met.

 The bounds checks for iterative loops needs to be carefully defined in the language and properly implemented by the compiler.
 The looping notation may not express the programmer's intent, Loop iterators can improperly wrap, and the number of iterations with floating point bounds can vary between implementations.
 The paper "Design and Implementation of Iterative Loops" details how these problems are avoided with an efficient implementation.

-Scanning a sting or array is such a common operation that loop constructs are added for convenience.
-In both cases the Iterator variable will be implicitly declared if need be.
-The Iterator variable for strings is a byte and scans the result of a string expression from beginning to end.
+Scanning a string or array is such a common operation that loop constructs are added for convenience.
+In both cases the iterator variable will be implicitly declared if need be.
+The iterator variable for strings is a byte and scans the result of a string expression from beginning to end.

 DO Character in String :Loop over a string of characters.

 The array scan can cover a single dimension array or slice of a multidimensional array.
 The iterator variable is a pointer to each array element or a slice of an array.

 DO @Pointer in Array :Loop over elements in an array.

 With only one dimension the iterator pointer references each element.
 With two dimensions it points to the one dimensional slice that is each row.
 Note that the Row and Element pointers will be implicitly declared for you.

 DO @Row in Matrix: DO over a 2D matrix; Row = @Matrix[*, 0], PRINT`# "[" DO @Element in Row: DO over each element in the Row[*], PRINT`# Element | "= dddd"; Print a row of elements. - PRINT " ]" -

 When scanning arrays you can also specify bounds and optionally to descend.
 Note that the By clause only allows a -1 to indicate descending order.
 When omiited the scan is ascending.